The Special Subject Teachers’ Online Conference

 Grade 8 Student Work in Science: Organic Chemistry

 The study of carbohydrates, lipids, and proteins integrates chemistry with the kingdoms of nature students explored in earlier natural science blocks.
-The careful descriptions and depictions of chemistry demonstrations sharpens their power of observation and unite artistry and science.
+The careful descriptions and depictions of chemistry demonstrations sharpens their power of observation and unite artistry and science. -

-• Geometry in Nature
+Geometry in Nature5.
+Geometry

 Grade 8 Student Work in Geometry: Part 1